-I'm a veteran game designer with over 25 years industry experience.
+I'm a veteran creative leader with over 25 years industry experience.

 During my career I've worn several hats within creative roles.